 - Provide original content that you or your users have generated.

-- Don't mark up content that is not visible to users.
+- Don't mark up content that is not visible to readers of the page.
 For example, if the JSON-LD markup describes a performer, the HTML body should describe that same performer.

 - Don't mark up irrelevant or misleading content, such as fake reviews or content unrelated to the focus of a page.

-- Content must not promote pedophilia, bestiality, sexual violence, violent or cruel acts, or targeted hatred.
+- Content must not promote pedophilia, bestiality, sexual violence, violent or cruel acts, targeted hatred, or dangerous activities.

 Your structured data should be a true representation of the page content.
 Here are some examples of irrelevant data: